n0tnamed/n0tnamed/README.md

 - 📫 How to reach me ...

 > [!WARNING]
-> Please do n0t throw the mailboxes at me.
+> Please do n0t reach me by throwing mailboxes at me.
 They are heavy and metal.

 <!---
 Fun fact.
 Two thirds of proxy servers do not survive even a month, while one third does not die for years.